Dallas Whistleblower Defense Attorney

 - Retaliation is defined as any adverse action, such as suspension or termination.

-- Workers may sue for seniority, benefits and back pay, in addition to other damages.
+- Workers may sue for seniority, benefits, back pay, and other damages.

 Are you interested in obtaining representation?
 Do you have questions regarding whistleblowers laws and how you are protected?
 Do not hesitate to work with an attorney.
 Do not face corporate or government attorneys without your own legal counsel.
 In fact, as an individual, you cannot represent yourself in a whistleblower case as you are essentially representing the government.
 Filing a whistleblower case without counsel is essentially practicing law without a license.